Harold-Odro/Harold-Odro/README.md

 - 👋 Hi, I’m @Harold-Odro
-- 👀 I’m interested in Gaming and Data Analytics
+- 👀 I’m interested in Gaming and Data Analytics and making beautiful web pages come to life
-- 🌱 I’m currently learning Data Science and Django
+- 🌱 I’m currently working on Web Development and Data Analytics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything regarding React, Laravel and Tailwind.
+Or any analysis projects that come my way.
 - 📫 How to reach me...I can be contacted on harodro@gmail.com

 <!---